 Some patients might need a little boost to help reduce disability and pain to become more independent from treatment.
 Therapists should teach patients how to keep track of their progress and ways to self-manage their condition.

-Caneiro et al. emphasized that therapists should address “unhelpful cognitions,” such as the patients’ negative self-talk, “physical barriers to recovery,” such as building strength and endurance and reducing movement avoidance behaviors, and lifestyle factors, such as sleep, regular physical activity, and position social interactions.
+Caneiro et al. emphasized that therapists should address “unhelpful cognitions,” such as the patients’ negative self-talk, “physical barriers to recovery,” such as building strength and endurance and reducing movement avoidance behaviors, and improving lifestyle factors, such as sleep, regular physical activity, and positive social interactions.

 These five actions could be adapted to massage therapists worldwide within their scope of practice.